alexpeachey/end_state/README.md

 ## Testing

-By using the `end_state_matchers` gem you can use custom RSpec matchers to make testing your state machines easier.
+Included is a custom RSpec matcher for testing your machines.

 In your `spec_helper.rb` add: